On the stable recovery of deep structured linear networks under sparsity constraints: Abstract

 \section{Abstract}

-We study a deep linear network expressed under the form of a matrix factorization problem.
-It takes as input a matrix $X$ obtained by multiplying $K$ matrices (called factors and corresponding to the action of a layer).
-Each factor is obtained by applying a fixed linear operator to a vector of parameters satisfying a sparsity constraint.
-In machine learning, the error between the product of the estimated factors and $X$ (i.e. the reconstruction error) relates to the statistical risk.
-The stable recovery of the parameters defining the factors is required in order to interpret the factors and the intermediate layers of the network.

-In this paper, we provide sharp conditions on the network topology under which the error on the parameters defining the factors (i.e. the stability of the recovered parameters) scales linearly with the reconstruction error (i.e. the risk).
-Therefore, under these conditions on the network topology, any successful learning tasks leads to robust and therefore interpretable layers.
+We consider a deep structured linear network under sparsity constraints.
+We study sharp conditions guaranteeing the stability of the optimal parameters defining the network.
+More precisely, we provide sharp conditions on the network architecture and the sample under which the error on the parameters defining the network scales linearly with the reconstruction error (i.e. the risk).
+Therefore, under these conditions, the weights obtained with a successful algorithms are well defined and only depend on the architecture of the network and the sample.
+The features in the latent spaces are stably defined.
+The stability property is required in order to interpret the features defined in the latent spaces.
+It can also lead to a guarantee on the statistical risk.
+This is what motivates this study.

 The analysis is based on the recently proposed Tensorial Lifting.
-The particularity of this paper is to consider a sparse prior.
-As an illustration, we detail the analysis and provide sharp guarantees for the stable recovery of convolutional linear network under sparsity prior.
-As expected, the condition are rather strong.
+The particularity of this paper is to consider a sparsity prior.
+This leads to a better stability constant.
+As an illustration, we detail the analysis and provide sharp stability guarantees for convolutional linear network under sparsity prior.
+In this analysis, we distinguish the role of the network architecture and the sample input.
+This highlights the requirements on the data in connection to parameter stability.

+\acks{Francois Malgouyres is funded by the project DEEL (\url{https://www.deel.ai/}) and by the ANITI (\url{https://aniti.univ-toulouse.fr/index.php/en/}).
+The author would like to thank Joseph Landsberg for all his remarks.}